The Orange River

 Cape Town, South Africa

 Glorious weather, fantastic restaurants and bars, (ostrich, thick tenderloin steaks, sea food and so on) very cheap, laid back, amazing beaches, mountains, vineyards; it’s one of the great cosmopolitan cities.
 The must see is the iconic giant mesa that is Table Mountain, although you can’t really miss it, as it provides the backdrop, protecting the Mother City.
 Strangely, photos don’t do it justice.

 Around Cape Town

-I’m aware I’m beginning to sound like a travel advert - it’s all so gorgeous, but the townships sprawling each side of the main highway are a sobering counterpoint.
+I’m aware I’m beginning to sound like a travel advert - it’s all so gorgeous (except for the romance), but the townships sprawling each side of the main highway are a sobering counterpoint.
 I’ve been warned to watch out for objects being thrown from the bridges.
 In fact I’ve been told by numerous people that I’m mad to even contemplate travelling round South Africa on my own.

 A thirty five year old American bond broker, pleasant face, six two (not bad then), girlfriend (um), Brian shares wine and jokes.
 Would I like to tour the battle fields with him tomorrow?
 It’ll save me driving.

-Over picnic lunch and in the car my chauffeur reveals his philosophies and dating etiquette.
+Over picnic lunch and in the car, my chauffeur reveals his philosophies and dating etiquette.
 He is not in love with his girlfriend.
 Well he's not sure.
 They now live apart.
 She comes from Essex but is called Antonia, not Tracey.
 Dating in England is so much more complex than the States.
 In the UK girls put out quickly, you shag someone and then decide if you like them.
 In the States you have sex on the fifth date.
 If you're lucky the third.
 You might compromise on the fourth, but definitely the fifth.
 After that you're going steady.
 However, girls who have sex on a first date are sluts.

 Back at the Lodge we drink champagne and giggle in the garden.
 Dinner is even louder.